Ahmed-Khaled24/lightbyte-task/README.md

 # Events Management System

+## Tools and Technologies used:

+-   Express.js
+-   TypeScript
+-   Mongoose ODM
+-   Zod for validation and type generation

 ## How to run the project:

 **First** make sure that you have Node.js installed on you machine, version 20 or higher.